LindsayElia/rails-titanic-teams-password-reset/README.md

   * bio
   * image_url

 The specific models, routing, and views are completely up to you.
-With that said, this assignment is meant to build on all the things you've been learning up to this point: nested routes, model associations, authentication, etc.
+With that said, this assignment is meant to build on all the things you've been learning up to this point: resources, associations, authentication, etc.

 ## Getting Started

 1. Create a new rails application
-2. Include necessary gems in your Gemfile and run `bundle`
+2. Include necessary gems in your Gemfile and run `bundle` (this includes gems for testing!)
 3. Run rake db:create
 4. Generate your models and migrations
 5. Set up the necessary associations (many to many associations)
 6. Run rake db:migrate
+7. Test Your Models! (write specs that ensure your validations, associations are set up correctly and make sure that instances of your models respond_to everything in your migration!)
 7. Use before_actions for repeated code
 8. Use partials and shared/errors
 9. Style the app
-10. Test Model Associations

 ## Bonus

- * Add a powers resource that has one to many relationship to heroes
+ * Add a powers resource that has many to many relationship to heroes (superman has super_strength, hulk has super_strength etc)